How the United Nations headquarters was smart before its time

 Buildings that think.
 Systems that adapt.
 Environments that respond.

-As we mark our 140th anniversary, we’re not only reflecting on the past – we’re building the future – a future that’s smarter, safer, healthier, more sustainable.
+We’re proud of our history, and we’re excited about building the future – a future that’s smarter, safer, healthier and more sustainable.

 Share